Frequently asked questions

 Where can I read refund and cancellation policy?

-Pricing summarizes trial and refund windows.
+Pricing covers trial and refund terms.
 The full refund policy is on our Refund page.